 Vitamin C is one of the most effective antioxidants for protecting the skin and promoting a healthy appearance.
 Niacinamide is another antioxidant that can help to reduce wrinkles and brighten the skin.

-Vitamin C can aid in the healing of blemishes, the reduction of hyperpigmentation, and the creation of an out-of-this-world glow on your skin.
+Vitamin C can heal blemishes, reduce hyperpigmentation, and create a youthful glow on your skin.
 Vitamin C can promote collagen synthesis and help with sagging skin.
 Consistency is essential for maximum effect, so incorporate it into your skincare routine in a way that works for you.

 - National Library of Medicine.
 “Topical vitamin C: a useful agent for treating photoaging and other dermatologic conditions”.
 PubMed.gov

 - National Library of Medicine.
 “The Roles of Vitamin C in Skin Health”.
 PubMed.gov

 - Flávia Alvim Sant’Anna Addor.
 “Improvement of dermal parameters in aged skin after oral use of a nutrient supplement”.
 Clin Cosmet Investig Dermatol vol 11 (2018).
 195-201

 - Rizwan M Sanadi.
 “The effect of Vitamin C on melanin pigmentation – A systematic review”.
 J Oral Maxillofac Pathol vol 24(2) (2020).
 374-382

 - Guang Yang.
 “Vitamin C at high concentrations induces cytotoxicity in malignant melanoma but promotes tumor growth at low concentrations”.
 Mol Carcinog vol 56(8) (2017).
 1965-1976